Rabadash8820/VsEditorConfig/README.md

 Most sources on the internet recommend checking an `.editorconfig` file into every repository, much like a `package.json` or `Nuget.config` file.
 However, you will likely be using the same coding style preferences in most of the projects that you develop with Visual Studio (C# projects in particular).
 Therefore, to avoid duplicating these preferences into every new repository (a nightmare to update if your style preferences ever change), it is much simpler to have a single `.editorconfig` file in its own repository, and then your other repos utilize that one.

 This repository contains such an `.editorconfig`.
-It was developed for Danware's projects, but we hope that our style preferences are general enough, to be of use to any Visual Studio project, in any repository.
+I developed it for my own projects, but I hope that my style preferences are general enough, to be of use to any Visual Studio project, in any repository.

 ## Usage